-The (Slightly Embarrassing) Thing I Do That Helps Me Focus
+The (Slightly Embarrassing) Tactic That Helps Me Focus

 Often, it feels like I have a hundred little things on my mind.
-I have to write this email, I have to write this post, I have to get something at the store, I have to make reservations for the weekend, I have to mail in that bill, etc. What happens, if I’m not careful, is that all these little things prevent me from doing the big thing I should be doing at that time.
+I need to write this email, write this post, get something at the store, make reservations for the weekend, mail in that bill, etc. What happens, if I’m not careful, is that all these little things prevent me from doing the big thing I should be doing.

 The most obvious time this happens is before I go to sleep.
-Although I’ve been tired all day, occasionally a million little things come into my mind and an hour goes by and I’m still awake.
+Although I’ve been tired all day, occasionally a million little things will pop into my mind and an hour goes by and I’m still awake.
 Frustration, personified.

 Same with work, too.
 I have something I should do, I really should.
 But my mind wants to think about anything but that big task – I think about this email or some outstanding issue or whatever.
 And it delays me from starting it.

-Well, I finally figured out how to stop all that – it helps me sleep at night, it helps me stay calm throughout the day and it guards against my procrastination.
+Well, I finally figured out how to stop all that.
+It helps me sleep at night, stay calm throughout the day, and guards against my procrastination.
 And it requires the most basic technology there is: pen and paper.

-Before I go to bed or when I need to do something for work (like, writing this post, for example), I get a piece of lined paper out and I write out my thoughts.
-Literally, just let everything come out that’s on my mind.
-Sometimes, I write half a page; other times, I’ll fill up three.
-Doesn't matter what I write about or how much I write, I just keep writing until I don’t feel like I have anything left to say.
+Before I go to sleep or need to do something for work and notice my mind swirling, I get out a piece of lined paper and write down my thoughts – literally, just let everything come out that’s on my mind.
+Sometimes, I write half a page.
+Other times, I’ll fill up three.
+It doesn't matter what I write about or how much I write, I just keep writing until I feel like I don’t have anything left to say.

 And then it’s done, my mind is clear and I’m ready to focus.
 From there, I can sleep, write a post, read a book, whatever; and I do it in peace, with just that on my mind.